-Introductory Message from Dean Alexander Couzis
+Introductory Message from Interim Dean Alexander Couzis - July 2020

 Dear Colleagues, Students, Alumni and Friends,

-I am honored and humbled to have been appointed dean of The Grove School of Engineering at The City College of New York, during so perilous a moment in our city’s history.
+I am honored and humbled to have been appointed interim dean of The Grove School of Engineering at The City College of New York, during so perilous a moment in our city’s history.
 It was only 100 days ago that the world shifted beneath our feet.
 Our resilience will continue to be tested, and these new challenges will demand the best of us.
 Great obstacles lie ahead, yet I am confident that together, with the work of our faculty, staff, students, alumni, partners, and friends, we will persevere and reaffirm our shared mission and values.

 I want to thank Dean Gilda Barabino for her thoughtful leadership, vision, and transparency.
 Under Dean Barabino’s leadership enrollment reached at an all-time high even as CCNY had been forced to make do with budget cuts.
 Despite these odds, The Grove School of Engineering improved retention and graduation rates, developed new and innovative programs, and moved up in rankings.
 As dean, my goal is to build on that momentum and use our collective talents to navigate through a new reality for engineering education in a post-COVID-19 world.